Is the Peace Corps a Legit Alternative to Getting a Job?

 1. Professional Benefits

-- Global marketplace skills: you get up to 3 months of training prior to your assignment in addition to the incredible experience that your assignment will provide.
+- Global marketplace skills: you get 2-3 months of training prior to your assignment in addition to the incredible experience that your assignment will provide.

 - Job placement support.